-Applications are invited for Churchill scholarships available to US graduates of the more than one hundred colleges. the program program offers an opportunity to pursue graduate studies in engineering, mathematics, or the sciences for one year at the University of Cambridge.
+Applications are invited for Churchill scholarships available to US graduates of the more than one hundred colleges.
+The program offers an opportunity to pursue graduate studies in engineering, mathematics, or the sciences for one year at the University of Cambridge.

 The Winston Churchill Foundation of the United States is a not-for-profit organization under section 501(c)(3) and is classified as a public charity under sections 509(a)(1) and 179(b)(1)(A)(vi) of the Internal Revenue Code.